yuvalmGS/gigaspaces-wiki-jekyll/xap100net/advanced-installation-scenarios.markdown

 # Customizing XAP

+#### Q. Can I configure XAP.NET to work with an existing XAP installation?

 GigaSpaces XAP.NET is bundled with GigaSpaces XAP components required at runtime.
 Developers engaged in interoperability solutions may prefer working with a full installation of the Java XAP, which contains additional documentation, examples and tutorials.

 If you wish to modify your XAP.NET installation to use an existing XAP installation, edit the `Settings.xml` file (located in `<ProductRoot>\Config`) and change the value of `<XapNet.Runtime.Path>` to the new location.